ZilchEngine/ZilchEngineWebsite/docs/zilch_editor_documentation/zilchmanual/architecture/cogs/gameobjectsconcept.md

 Game objects in the Zilch Engine (game object compositions, or COGs) are not defined using classes.
 Instead they are collections of components, each of which provide a certain functionality to the object.
 A component can be data, behavior, and/or a link to a system.
-For example, an Cog called "Ball" might be a composition that includes the [ Transform  ](../../../../code_reference/class_reference/transform.md) (position, rotation, etc.), [ Model  ](../../graphics/models.md) (geometry, textures, etc.), [ RigidBody  ](../../physics/rigidbody.md) (movement), and Collider (shape, collision, etc.) components, while a "Main Camera" object would include Transform, Controller (mouse or keyboard input, etc.), and Camera (field of view, zoom, etc.).
+For example, an Cog called "Ball" might be a composition that includes the [Transform ](../../../../code_reference/class_reference/transform.md) (position, rotation, etc.), [Model ](../../graphics/models.md) (geometry, textures, etc.), [RigidBody ](../../physics/rigidbody.md) (movement), and Collider (shape, collision, etc.) components, while a "Main Camera" object would include Transform, Controller (mouse or keyboard input, etc.), and Camera (field of view, zoom, etc.).
 Or you could create a "Ball Camera," with Transform, Model, Rigid Body, Collider, Controller, and Camera.

 One of the keys to working with a component based engine is to think of objects in terms of what they do, not what they are.
 If you have a hospital, a soldier, and a medic, the hospital and the medic have a healing component, while the soldier and the medic have a mobility component, but you don't need to group one as a building and the other two as infantry.
 All the game engine cares about is what the object can do.
 You might see a ball and a car as different types of things, but to the game engine they are both objects composed of Transform, Model, Rigid Body and Collider.
 They have the same functionality: the only difference is their data.

  # Creating a Cog

-The easiest way to start creating your own cog is to start with a command that generates one for you, e.g. [ CreateSprite ](../../../../code_reference/command_reference.md#createsprite), [ CreateCube ](../../../../code_reference/command_reference.md#createcube), [ CreateTransform ](../../../../code_reference/command_reference.md#createtransform), etc. These create cogs that you can then customize by adding or removing components and setting their properties in the Properties Window.
+The easiest way to start creating your own cog is to start with a command that generates one for you, e.g. [CreateSprite](../../../../code_reference/command_reference.md#createsprite), [CreateCube](../../../../code_reference/command_reference.md#createcube), [CreateTransform](../../../../code_reference/command_reference.md#createtransform), etc. These create cogs that you can then customize by adding or removing components and setting their properties in the Properties Window.

 ![image](https://raw.githubusercontent.com/ZilchEngine/ZilchFiles/master/doc_files/47151.png)